5 Celebrity’s Bio Books Like Greenlights

 5. Open Book

-Jessica Simpson talks about the Mickey Mouse Club auditions and moving around a lot and then trying to get into the music industry and feeling like she wanted to, or that God is calling her to use her voice to connect with people.
+Jessica Simpson talks about the Mickey Mouse Club auditions, moving around a lot, and then trying to get into the music industry and feeling like she wanted to or that God is calling her to use her voice to connect with people.
 Throughout the book, she references her faith, which is awesome.
 She talks about how, from an early age, because she was making Christian music and singing at Christian events, she had to hide her body a lot not to look sexual.

 Jessica goes into a meeting, and her marriage with Nick Laschet is super interesting.
 She references the people she dated after her marriage.
-Like Greenlights’s Matthew, this is her real-life story that she gets emotional.
+Like Greenlight’s Matthew, this is her real-life story, and she gets emotional.

 Open Book